 10. Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
-Score Score explanation: This topic was not covered.
+Score explanation: Aside from the topic of terretogenic agents VCU's current curriculum does not